đź“– Guide Documents

 Customization

-If what you want is not just filling special properties of JSON schema spec, but to adding custom properties into the JSON schema definition, you can do it through the tags.TagBase.schema property type.
+If what you want is not just filling regular properties of JSON schema specification, but to adding custom properties into the JSON schema definition, you can do it through the tags.TagBase.schema property type or tags.JsonSchemaPlugin type.

 For reference, the custom property must be started with x- prefix.
 It's a rule of JSON schema.